Local homogeneity and dimensions of measures: Preliminaries

-We work on a general metric space $(X,d)$ which is \emph{doubling}: there is a constant $N \ge 2$ so that any closed ball $B(x,r) = \{ y \in X : d(x,y) \le r \}$ with centre $x \in X$ and radius $r>0$ can be covered by $N$ balls of radius $r/2$.
-We refer to the smallest $N$ for which this holds as the doubling constant of $X$.
 Notice that even if $x \ne y$ or $r\neq t$, it may happen that $B(x,r)=B(y,t)$.
-For notational convenience, we henceforth assume that the centre and radius have been fixed whenever we talk about a ball $B \subset X$.
+For notational convenience, we keep to the convention that each ball comes with a fixed center and radius.
 This makes it possible to use notation such as $5B=B(x,5r)$ without referring to the centre or radius of the ball $B=B(x,r)$.

+In this article, \emph{a measure} exclusively refers to a nontrivial Borel regular (outer) measure defined on all subsets of $X$ so that bounded sets have finite measure.

 We call any countable collection $\BB$ of pairwise disjoint closed balls a \emph{packing}.
 It is called a \emph{packing of $A$} for a subset $A \subset X$ if the centres of the balls of $\BB$ lie in the set $A$, and it is a \emph{$\delta$-packing} for $\delta > 0$ if all of the balls in $\BB$ have radius $\delta$.
 A $\delta$-packing $\BB$ of $A$ is termed \emph{maximal} if for every $x \in A$ there is $B \in \BB$ so that $B(x,\delta) \cap B \ne \emptyset$.
 Note that if $\BB$ is a maximal $\delta$-packing of $A$, then $2\BB$ covers $A$.
 Here $2\BB = \{ 2B : B \in \BB \}$.